dheerajkallakuri/Posture-Correction-Chair/README.md

   - **CALIBRATION IN PROGRESS**: Shown when the calibration button is clicked while the user is in a good posture.
   - **CALIBRATION IS DONE**: Shown once the calibration process for a good posture is completed.
   - **No one is sitting**: Displayed when sensor readings are between 0 and 2, indicating the chair is not in use.
-  - **Ideal Position**: Displayed when the user is sitting in the calibrated ideal posture.
+  - **Ideal Position**: Displayed when the user sits in the calibrated ideal posture.
   - **Set of Actions**: Displayed when the user is not in the ideal position, providing specific actions such as "shift left," "shift right," or "shift back" to help the user correct their posture.

 #### Pose Textbox